gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 On upper right corner, you can find the `Objects` and `Layers` menu.
 They manage the basic elements of game, such as Creature, Collision, and Spawn Point.
-The functions of each icon in the `Layers` tab are as follows: Add, Delete, Copy, Change Color, Rename, Show selected layer only, send selected layer up, send selected layer down.
+The functions of each icon in the `Layers` tab are as follows: Add, Delete, Copy, Change Color, Rename, Show selected layer only, Send selected layer up, Send selected layer down.

 ![sdk-download-7](./img/sdk-download_7.png)